tmlui1998/oco2-sif-evi-radiation-analysis/README.md

 # Data Sources
 SIF measurements are obtained from the Orbiting Carbon Observatory-2 (OCO-2) mission.
 These data provide direct satellite observations of vegetation photosynthetic activity.

-EVI and SSR are obtained from Google Earth Engine.
+EVI (MODIS) and SSR (ERA5-Land) are obtained from Google Earth Engine.
 These layers represent vegetation greenness and available incoming radiation.

 The data are shown below: